zylon-ai/private-gpt/README.md

 <img width="900"  alt="demo" src="https://lh3.googleusercontent.com/drive-viewer/AK7aPaBasLxbp49Hrwnmi_Ctii1oIM18nFJrBO0ERSE3wpkS-syjiQBE32_tUSdqnjn6etUDjUSkdJeFa8acqRb0lZbkZ6CyAw=s1600">

-PrivateGPT is a production-ready AI project that allows you to ask questions to your documents using the power of Large Language Models (LLMs), even in scenarios without Internet connection.
+PrivateGPT is a production-ready AI project that allows you to ask questions to your documents, using the power of Large Language Models (LLMs), even in scenarios without Internet connection.
 100% private, no data leaves your execution environment at any point.